12 Stress Transformation

 Click to expand

-The methods discussed so far in Sections 12.2 and 12.3 provide the maximum in-plane shear stress that arises from planar rotations in the 2D plane, but as discussed in Section 12.2, the actual maximum shear stress may result from an out of plane rotation.
-Thus, while this text is generally restricted to planar (2D) stress states, we need to consider a 3D stress element in order to determine the absolute maximum shear stress.
+Many materials yield or fail in shear rather than normal stress, so knowing the absolute maximum shear stress the material is subjected to is important.
+The methods discussed in Sections 12.2 and 12.3 provide the maximum in-plane shear stress that arises from rotations in the 2D plane (rotation around the z-axis in Figure 12.17).
+However, as discussed in Section 12.2, the actual maximum shear stress may result from an out of plane rotation (rotation around the x or y axes in Figure 12.17).
+To account for this potential circumstance, we need to evaluate a 3D stress element despite the fact that we are still restricting analysis to 2D stress states.

 Case 1:

-Referring to Figure 12.13, the larger inner circle is Mohr’s circle for the x-y plane as can be noted by the fact that the max and min normal stresses on that circle are σ1 and σ2, respectively.
-The smaller inner circle is Mohr’s circle for either the x-z or the y-z plane (whichever one has σ2 as the principal stress on the non-z face).
-The largest circle is Mohr’s circle for the other of the two non xy planes.
+Referring to Figure 12.18, the larger inner circle is Mohr’s circle for the x-y plane as can be noted by the fact that the max and min normal stresses on that circle are σ1 and σ2, respectively.
+The smaller inner circle is Mohr’s circle for the y-z plane which has 0 and σ2 at the extremes.
+The largest circle is Mohr’s circle for the xz plane which has 0 and σ1 at the extremes.
 We can see in this case that the largest shear stress is given by the radius of the largest circle which is σ1/2.

 So in the case that σ1 and σ2 are both positive, the absolute max shear stress is: